hanimao/devOps-notes-/AWS.md

 Port 443: Encrypts web traffic which is essential for websites and apps handling sensitive data Port 53: Responsible for translating domain names like google.com to ip addresses.
 Essential for any app that requires domain name resolution!
 Port 3389: Used for Management of window-based EC2 instances

+EC2 purchasing options

+1. On-Demand instances - short workload, pay by second
+2. Reserved (1&3Yrs)
+Reserved - long workloads
+Convertible - long + flexible instances
+3. Savings Plans (1&3Years) - discount to committing to a certain amount of usage and more flexibility on how to use it across diff instances types and regions.
+4.